joakimk/toniq/README.md

 ### Later

+* [ ] Be able to run without any persistance if none is needed?
 * [ ] A failed job can be automatically retried a configurable number of times with exponential backoff.
 * [ ] Support different enqueue strategies on a per-worker or per-enqueue basis
   - [ ] Delayed persistance: faster.
 Run the job right away, and persist the job at the same time.
 You're likely going to have a list of jobs to resume later if the VM is stopped.